pauloluniyi/lassa/README.md

-Lassa builds with nextstrain software developed by Trevor Bedford and Richard Neher.
+Lassa builds with nextstrain software developed by Trevor Bedford (https://github.com/trvrb) and Richard Neher (https://github.com/rneher).

 For full instructions on how to setup nextstrain, visit https://github.com/nextstrain.